marksweiss/sofine/README.md

             return {ticker : ystockquote.get_all(ticker) for ticker in keys}

     plugin = YStockQuoteLib

+# TODO RIGHT HERE
+## How Python Data Retrieval Plugins Work and How to Write Them

 ## How Data Format Plugins Work and How to Write Them